-Certainly you want to mail to the right people — whether to make a sale, offer a discount, generate leads for further follow up, or meet another marketing objective — but it’s equally important to avoid mailing to the wrong audience.
+You want to mail to the right people — whether to make a sale, offer a discount, generate leads for further follow-up, or meet another marketing objective — but avoiding mailing to the wrong audience is equally important.
 That could be a disaster.
 For example:

 - A plumbing company may have a great reputation for excellent service at a reasonable cost, but if they mail to renters, they’re reaching the wrong people.

-- An investment or financial advisor seeking leads won’t find much success in non-affluent areas.
+- Investment or financial advisor-seeking leads won’t find much success in non-affluent areas.

 Business Mailing Lists

-And for business-to-business marketing, you don’t only need to reach the right business, but the right role within that business at the right level of decision-making authority.
-This makes the selection of business mailing list that much more important.
+And for business-to-business marketing, you don’t only need to reach the right business but the right role within that business at the right level of decision-making authority.
+This makes the selection of a business mailing list that much more important.

 Even if a company desperately needs a new accounting system, a direct mail package needs to get the Chief Financial Officer (maybe even the CEO) — not to the marketing or human resources department.
 Your business mailing list needs to be targeted enough to get your message to the right people.